Mix Your Oobleck

 Tape the plastic wrap down, then fill the speaker cone with Oobleck until it’s just below the top of the cone.

 Pump Up the Volume

-Download a tone generator app such as this one (I found many great ones on the Google Play store).
+Download a tone generator app (many can be found on the Google Play store).

 Plug your phone or laptop into the subwoofer with the volume on the speakers turned all the way down.
 While this all can run on one phone, you must be careful not to move it around when adjusting the tone generator while recording your experiments, or you will introduce external values into the measurement.

 Start your signal/tone generator app and begin playing a tone.